Learn How You Can Join The Community Oyster Garden Program

 Any questions please email rob@oysterbaycoldspringharbor.org or cameron@thewaterfrontcenter.org

-The WaterFront Center (WFC) is a 501(c)(3) non-profit organization located in Oyster Bay, New York.
-We provide access to the waters of Oyster Bay Harbor and Long Island Sound through our marine education programs, recreational and instructional sailing programs, paddleboard, kayak and sailboat rentals, and through harbor tours aboard our National Historic Landmark oyster sloop CHRISTEEN.
+The WaterFront Center (WFC) is a 501(c)(3) non-profit organization based in Oyster Bay, New York.
+It provides access to the waters of Oyster Bay Harbor and Long Island Sound through hands-on marine education, recreational and instructional sailing programs, and a variety of on-the-water experiences.
+WFC offers paddleboard, kayak, and sailboat rentals, as well as harbor tours aboard the National Historic Landmark oyster sloop Christeen and the oyster dredge Ida May—both integral to connecting people to the maritime heritage of the region.